Associate professor, teaching stream

-I play an active role in the education of undergraduates and first year medical students, collaborating with other instructors to facilitate student learning, and provide mentorship to further their growth and future careers.
+I play an active role in the education of life science undergraduates, collaborating with other instructors to facilitate student learning, and provide mentorship to further their growth and future careers.

 I am a strong believer in reflection, learning and building on your experiences to assist others and achieve success.